Environmental Mitigation Trust Details

 - General description of the expected ranges of emission benefits the beneficiary estimates would be realized by implementation of the Eligible Mitigation Actions identified in the Beneficiary Mitigation Plan.

-HSEO is currently developing its proposed Beneficiary Mitigation Plan and sought public comment electronically on the Eligible Mitigation Actions.
+HSEO gathered public comment in February 2018, on a range of eligible mitigation actions outlined in the settlement between Volkswagen and the federal government.
+Respondents offered their perspectives on the eligible mitigation actions through a questionnaire posted on the HSEO website.
 A news release was issued notifying the public of the comment period (February 20 – March 20, 2018) and directions to submit comments.

 Wilmington Trust, N.A., was named as Trustee in March 2017, however, a number of steps must be taken before HSEO can execute the determined environmental mitigation project(s):